Preserve source IP when using an Ingress Controller

 - Use tools like

-to verify that your DNS records are correctly set up and propagating.
+digornslookupto verify that your DNS records are correctly set up and propagating.
 Remember, DNS propagation can take time, varying from a few minutes to 48 hours. - Modify your

-file (or its equivalent on non-Unix systems) to map the domain name directly to the LoadBalancer's IP for immediate testing.
+/etc/hostsfile (or its equivalent on non-Unix systems) to map the domain name directly to the LoadBalancer's IP for immediate testing.

-Errors Applying YAML Files:
+Errors applying YAML files:

 - Verify the syntax and integrity of your YAML files.
 Tools like

-can help check for syntax errors. - Ensure that you have the necessary permissions to apply the configurations.
+yamllintcan help check for syntax errors. - Ensure that you have the necessary permissions to apply the configurations.
 Running

-can help identify permission issues. - Check for deprecated or unsupported Kubernetes API versions in your YAML files, especially if you're using an older version of Kubernetes.
+kubectl auth can-i <action> <resource>can help identify permission issues. - Check for deprecated or unsupported Kubernetes API versions in your YAML files, especially if you're using an older version of Kubernetes.

-General Troubleshooting:
+General troubleshooting:

 - Review the logs of your Ingress controller and application pods.
 These logs can provide valuable insights into what might be going wrong.